 All organizations within the designated counties are eligible to apply, however applications are especially encouraged from those focused on hunger relief, adult education and immigrant services.

 The United Way may request clarification or consultation with the application prior to notice, but after the application deadline.

 Students who meet the eligibility guidelines can begin applying for this internship experience in November 2017.
 Priority deadline is December 15, 2017 for students who want to be considered first.
+Applications will continue to be accepted until February 23, 2018.
 Applications will be gathered and reviewed by the United Way of Northwest Arkansas who will share them with nonprofit partners.
 The nonprofit organizations will then contact students directly for additional information and interviews.
 The organizations will make hire decisions no later than April 2018 and likely much sooner, so students should apply early to have the best chance of being considered.

 Interns will work for eight weeks from June 11 to August 3, 2018.

 - Be a currently enrolled, undergraduate student who will be returning to college as a full time sophomore, junior or senior in the fall of 2018.

 - Submit written enrollment verification from their college or university confirming the student’s enrolling status to UWNWA prior to the start of the program in June. (can include enrollment print-offs or emails)